Józef Adam Lasocki

-Józef Adam Lasocki (1861-1931) was an officer in Austro-Hungarian Army.
+Józef Adam Feliks Bronisław Lasocki (1861–1931) was an officer in the Austro-Hungarian Army.

 During the First World War, he commanded formations from regiment to division in size.

 From December 1918, he was a general in the Polish Army during the Polish-Soviet War.
 In 1919, he commanded 2 BJ, Grupa Zaniemenska, 1 and 2 DLB and 8 DP.
 In 1920, he stopped the Russian forces from crossing Vistula River to his area of operations.
 He retired in 1921.